 The two labs were arranged in research labs using advanced scientific equipment (femtosecond lasers, a streak camera, etc.) and were used to illustrate concepts discussed in the course (e.g. measurement of photoluminescence spectra and dynamics in different semiconductor materials, THz spectroscopy).
-This was a very important activity showing how theoretical concepts discussed during lectures work in "real life" and encouraging students to pursue career in research.
-The labs were much appreciated by the students.
+This is an important activity showing how theoretical concepts discussed during lectures work in "real life" and encouraging students to pursue career in research.
+However, due to a few cases of the covid-19 illness that occurred during the second part of the course, the labs did not take place.
+Instead, data taken by the teachers were provided to the students for analysis.

 The students approached the homework and lab tasks very seriously: not a single homework problem was missed by a single student.
-Attendance of course meeting was also close to 100%.
+Attendance of course meetings was also close to 100%.
 Overall, the class showed a very serious attitude when taking this course.
+Most of the lectures and exercise sessions took place in the classroom.
+Only the last three lectures and two exercise classes, due to the covid-19 situation, via zoom.

 Exam contained 8 problems to be solved during 5 exam hours.
 To meet the grading criteria, the problems were of different difficulty, where solution of the basic level problems was sufficient for the lower grades, while more advanced problems demanding creative thinking were required for the highest grades.
+The students solved the exam problems at home during the strictly controlled exam duration.